-A Replacement Time is calculated by subtracting the start or finish electronic time-of-day time from the corresponding start or finish System B or manual/hand time-of-day time taken for the ten (10) competitors starting before the missing time.
-If ten (10) times before the missing time are not available, the calculation is completed using times after the missed time.
+A Replacement Time is calculated by comparing the System A start or finish electronic time-of-day time to the corresponding System B start or finish (or manual/hand, if System B not available) time-of-day time for the ten (10) competitors starting before the competitor with the missing time.
+If ten (10) competitors' times before the missing time are not available, the calculation is completed using competitors' times after the missed time.

-The total difference is divided by ten (10) and rounded up or down (0.044 = 0.04; 0.045 - 0.05).
+The total difference is divided by ten (10) and rounded up or down (0.044 = 0.04; 0.045 = 0.05).
 This result serves as a correction factor or average margin of error.

-The correction factor is then applied to the time-of-day time for the competitor that was missing an electronic time-of-day time, and the result is a Replacement Time.
-(Use of a photo-finish time requires a different calculation procedure.)
+The correction factor is then applied to System B (or manual/hand) time-of-day time for the competitor that was missing an electronic System A time-of-day; the result is a Replacement Time.
+(Use of a photo-finish timing does not require calculations; photo-finish timing is only required for World Cup and above.)

 A Replacement Time that is required by the failure of the timing system(s) constitutes an official time for a competitor.
+(EET calculation procedure is fully explained in Basic Timing & Calculations Clinics.)